-Capital Projects Fund - The Capital Projects Fund is used to account for the acquisition of fixed assets or construction of major capital projects not being financed by Proprietary or Nonexpendable Trust Funds.
+Capital Projects Fund - The Capital Projects Funds are used to account for the acquisition of fixed assets or construction of major capital projects not being financed by Proprietary or Nonexpendable Trust Funds.
+The Capital Projects Funds are the Street Bond Fund, Infrastructure Act Fund, and Project Fund.